Bringing Experienced Owners Together

 Ours is a radically different approach to joint ownership.
 We are not running large syndicates and do not need costly racing managers.
 Our vision is bringing owners together to share the costs, risks and enjoyment of owning racehorses.

-Latest News Read here about the launch of the Owners for Owners foal partnerships and the excellent performance of Shantou Magic in his novice chase win at Market Rasen.
-Plus a round-up on both NH and Flat horses. >The Owner’s Opinion Read our blog, posted on 1st and 15th of every month.
+Latest News Read here about the excellent performance of Martin Keighley at Cheltenham, winning back-to-back races on 12th December.
+Great day for one of our trainers.
+Also catch up on the performances of all our horses throughout the Christmas period.
+Best wishes for 2015 >The Owner’s Opinion Read our blog, posted on 1st and 15th of every month.
 A mix of critique and commentary.
 Reducing the Costs Read how Owners for Owners reduces significantly the cost of partnerships.
 Top Quality Team Read about Karl Burke, Martin Keighley, Jamie Snowden, Philip Hobbs, Charlie Longsdon and Anthony Honeyball.
 Testimonials Read the views of trainers and partnership owners about our approach to horseracing.

 Five Goals We’re Striving to Achieve ....

 - Partnerships not syndicates: each horse has six Registered Owners, with equal shares.
 We are joint owners, not syndicate members.